 Like the BEL STiR Plus remote model, the BEL Pro 500 uses parent company Escort's Defender camera database.
 It's an excellent database, the best of those we scrutinized in an 18-month-long camera database accuracy test.

 The BEL Pro 500 camera-alert system works well.
 Warning range varies according to vehicle speed, giving enough advance notice but without pestering the driver with needlessly-long alerts.

 In radar-detection performance the BEL Pro 500 was a mirror image of its sibling, the Escort Passport 9500ix, exhibiting class-leading detection range on all three radar bands.
 It also equaled the Passport 9500ix in protecting from the lethal Redflex Traffic Systems photo radar vans.

-False alarms were rare with this BEL Pro 500 radar detector.
-In an extended highway test, it alerted only twice to non-police radar signals over the several-hundred-mile trip.
+False alarms were rare with the BEL Pro 500.
+In an extended highway test it alerted only twice to non-police radar signals over the several-hundred-mile trip.
 In contrast, the comparably-priced non-GPS model used as a comparison, a Valentine One, alerted 91 times, all but seven of these false alarms.
 This was a graphic illustration of the supremacy of GPS over conventional technology in eliminating false alarms.

 Cobra XRS 9970G